sethbern/CSJava/_sources/Unit1-Getting-Started/topic-1-2-java-intro.rst

 (translate) Java source files that we write into class files which is code that a computer can understand and run.
-In this e-book, the Java code is actually being sent to a Java server to compile and run, and the output is sent back to your browser show on the same page.
+In this e-book, the Java code is actually being sent to a Java server to compile and run, and the output is sent back to your browser to show on the same page.

 .. |Grace Hopper| raw:: html